 What Are Clauses?

-A sentence is a group of words that convey a complete meaning and has a complete grammatical structure.
-A clause is a group of words that must have at least a subject and a verb.
-So when a clause has complete meaning and can stand alone, it functions as a sentence.
+A sentence is a group of words that expresses a complete thought and has a complete grammatical structure.
+A clause, on the other hand, is a group of words that contains at least a subject and a verb.
+When a clause has a complete meaning and can stand alone, it functions as a sentence.
 Look at the examples below:

 When he walked into the room

-a clause that does not have a complete meaning
+This is a clause that does not have a complete meaning.

-a clause that has a complete meaning, so it is a sentence
+This is a clause that has a complete meaning, so it is a sentence.

-When he walked into the room, his mother waved to him.
+When he walked into the room, his mother waved at him.

-Although we said that a clause must contain a subject and a verb, it is possible that a clause does not need a subject or a verb.
+Even though we typically expect a clause to contain a subject and a verb, there are cases when a clause may not require one or both of these components.
 Look at the sentences below:

 In this clause, the subject is not mentioned, but it is clear that the subject is 'you.'